 For each custom block, we wanted the ability to reference practically every element of the code by a variable that the marketer could customize using simple forms and controls.

 Think of Sculpt as a tool within a tool.
-For the designer it's a custom block and template editor, and for the marketer, a drag and drop message builder.
+For the designer it's a custom block and template creator, and for the marketer, a drag and drop message builder.

 A block is an HTML content element that can be dragged into a template.
 Any attribute of the block (image url, headline, text, links, etc.) can be referenced from a variable that the marketer can then control using a form you create.